Thireshsidda/ML_Project1-AdultSalaryPrediction/README.md

 ### Adult Salary Prediction: Can Machine Learning Predict Your Earning Power?
 This project tackles the intriguing question: can machine learning predict adult salary based on sociodemographic factors?
 We delve into the Adult UCI Machine Learning Repository dataset to train a model that estimates whether someone makes an annual salary exceeding $50,000.

-Salary Distribution: image_link (Visualize the Salary Gap! - Replace with a link to your salary distribution image)

 ### Explore the Power of Data Science: